 In 1976, Petrogal set out to define the brand and the corporate symbol.
 The Galp trademark was chosen and the G symbol was launched in 1978.

 The Portuguese natural gas market is set up

 In 1989, following the overhaul of Portugal's energy policy, GDP - Gás de Portugal, SA is set up with a mission to supply natural gas to the country.
 The project starts in 1994 with the construction of the 350km-long high-pressure gas pipeline trunk between Setúbal and Braga.

 Galp Energia is formed

-In 2007, recoverable volumes from the Tupi discovery in the Santos Basin's block BM-S-11 in Brazil are confirmed to range between 5 and 8 billion boe of oil and natural gas, turning this discovery into the largest in the last thirty years.
-Galp Energia has a stake of 10% in the consortium exploring the block where the operator Petrobras has 65% and the BG Group has 25%.
+In 2007, recoverable volumes from the Tupi discovery in the Santos Basin's block BM-S-11 in Brazil are confirmed to range between 5 and 8 bn boe of oil and natural gas, turning this discovery into the largest in the last fourty years.

-In December 2010, the contractor group, including Galp Energia, Petrobras and BG Group, filled th declaration of commerciality of the light oil and gas accumulations in the Lula and Cernambi fields.
-The total recoverable volumes from these fields are 8.3 billion boe.
-The development of the Lula/Cernambi area will be executed according to best practice, rigorously complying with regulations applicable to operational and environmental safety planning.
+In December 2010, the contractor group filled in the declaration of commerciality of the light oil and gas accumulations in Lula and Iracema.
+The total recoverable volumes from these fields are of 8.3 bn boe.
+The development of the Lula/Iracemaarea will be executed according to best practices, rigorously complying with regulations applicable to operational and environmental safety planning.